djangodeployment/django-deployment-book/10-recovery2.rst

 -------------------------------

 You will probably never need to recover from offline backups, so we won't go into much detail.
-The most important thing you need to care about is the safety of your external disk.
-Make **absolutely certain** that you will only plug it on a safe computer, one that is certainly not compromised by any attacker.
+If a disaster happens and you need to restore from offline, the most important thing you need to care about is the safety of your external disk.
+Make **absolutely certain** you will only plug it on a safe computer, one that is certainly not compromised by any attacker.
 Do this very slowly and think about every step.
 After plugging the external disk in, copy its files to the computer's disk, then unplug the external disk immediately and keep it safe.

 Recovery is the same as what's described in :ref:`restoring_an_entire_system`, except for the steps that use duply